Christochi/Vault-AWS-Credential-Generator/README.md

 ### modules
 - **aws-ec2 module** contains code for provisioning an EC2 instance in a subnet that already exists in AWS.
 You will have to tweak the code for the subnet
-- **vault-aws module** sets up aws secrets engine and iam credentials
+- **vault-aws module** sets up aws secrets engine and IAM credentials

 ### setup
 root module resides here, including other configuration files